SteveTuttle/uk-food-hygiene-analysis/README.md

 ***from the UNC Bootcamp instructions for this challenge***

 ## Deliverables
 To complete this challenge I will be using MongoDB Compass and Jupyter Notebooks.
-This challenge is broken down into three parts,
+This challenge is broken down into three parts, the details of each come from the BootCamp Instructions so there are no questions what I intend to accomplish.
+The three parts of this challenge are as follows:
+* Database and Jupyter Notebook Set Up
+* Update the Database
+* Exploratory Analysis

 ### Part-1: Database and Jupyter Notebook Set Up
 For this part of the challenge I will be using __NoSQL_setup_starter.ipynb__ which I have renamed ***NoSQL_setup_sdt.ipynb*** going forward.
 To accomplish this part of the challenge of we must complete the following steps as per challenge instructions: